UWA's four-year undergraduate Bachelor of Philosophy (Honours) degree comprises 32 units. The units you study must include:

 Each three-year undergraduate degree course has its own degree-specific majors.
 Bachelor of Philosophy (Honours) students have the freedom to choose a degree-specific major from any of these courses:

 Some degree-specific majors require you to study complementary units that provide important additional knowledge and expertise in particular areas or to allow you to fill gaps in your knowledge that will be required to successfully complete the major.
-Up to four complementary units may be specified, though many degree-specific majors have fewer and some prescribe none.
+Up to four complementary units may be specified, although many degree-specific majors have fewer and some prescribe none.

 The requirement to include broadening units in your course is designed to ensure that as a graduate you will be exposed to different ideas and ways of learning, which will prepare you for the challenges of a changing global world and workforce.
 To achieve this purpose, you must pass four units that satisfy the broadening rules: